-- On the GNU/Linux machines, the official Dropbox client was used to sync the Dropbox node directory to Dropbox' data store. rclone[30] was used to sync the Google Drive node directory to Google Drive' data store; at the time of testing, Google Drive does not have a client program for GNU/Linux which can sync to Google Drive's data store. - On OS X, the official Dropbox client was used to sync the Dropbox node directory to Dropbox's data store; the official Google Drive client was used to sync the Google Drive node directory to Google Driver' data store. - Since combox is extremely event-driven, combox must be started before the Dropbox and Google Drive clients start syncing their respective directories.
+- On the GNU/Linux machines, the official Dropbox client was used to sync the Dropbox node directory to Dropbox' servers. rclone[30] was used to sync the Google Drive node directory to Google Drive' servers; At the time of testing, Google Drive did not have client for GNU/Linux. - On OS X, the official Dropbox client was used to sync the Dropbox node directory to Dropbox's servers; the official Google Drive client was used to sync the Google Drive node directory to Google Driver' servers. - Since combox is extremely event-driven, combox must be started before the Dropbox and Google Drive clients start syncing their respective directories (nodes).